PeterJemley/Bridget-v2-beta/Documentation/Seattle_Route_Optimization_Plan.md

 # Seattle Route Optimization App - Engineering Plan

+## Project Status & Phase Progress

+### **Phase 1: Data Ingestion & State Modeling** - **COMPLETED**
+- Implement BridgeStatusModel, RouteModel, AppStateModel with @Observable
+- Load and bind historical data from Seattle JSON via BridgeDataService
+- Create modular folder structure (Models/, Services/, Views/)
+- Implement smoke test with RouteListView and sample data
+- Pass all Phase 1 checklist items (Observation Framework Compliance)

+**Current State:** Basic data ingestion pipeline working with sample data, reactive UI updates via @Observable models.

+**Phase 1 Implementation Complete & Checklist Compliant**

+**Fixed Issues:**
+1. Swapped @State for @Bindable: ContentView now uses @Bindable private var appState: AppStateModel
+2. Moved data loading into AppStateModel: Data loading logic is now in the model's init() method
+3. Removed service calls from view: No more API calls in ContentView.onAppear
+4. Fixed test compilation errors: Removed unnecessary force unwrapping

+**Final Checklist Status:**

+**Observation Framework Compliance:**
+- All observable types use @Observable macro
+- All views use @Bindable for state passed from models
+- No use of @StateObject, @ObservedObject, or Combine-based publishers
+- All app state is stored in @Observable types

+**Apple Macro Usage:**
+- All models use @Observable macro instead of protocol conformance
+- No Apple macro is used outside of its intended context
+- No redundant manual observation registration

+**Data Integration (Non-Real-Time):**
+- Non-live data is fetched asynchronously and decoded into @Observable models
+- Bridge openings are pre-processed (grouped by time)
+- Data ingestion logic is encapsulated in a dedicated, testable service
+- Models only expose data needed by the view
+- HTTP requests and parsing do not occur in any view or model directly

+**Modular Structure:**
+- All functionality is encapsulated in dedicated modules
+- No service or model file is longer than ~200 LOC
+- Views do not include API requests, ML logic, or scoring logic
+- All logic can be tested in isolation from the UI layer

+**Architecture Summary**
+- **Models**
+  - `BridgeStatusModel`
+  - `RouteModel`
+  - `AppStateModel`
+  _All annotated with `@Observable`_

+- **Services**
+  - `BridgeDataService`
+  _Responsible for data fetching, decoding, grouping, and preprocessing_

+- **Views**
+  - `ContentView`
+  - `RouteListView`
+  _Pure UI layers with no networking or business logic_

+- **Tests**
+  - 9 unit tests targeting models
+  _All tests passing successfully_

+**Phase 1 is now complete and fully compliant with the engineering standards!**

+---

+### **Phase 2: Core ML Model Integration** - **NEXT**
+- [ ] Define real-time inference pipeline using Core ML + ANE
+- [ ] Create TrafficInferenceService for on-device ML processing
+- [ ] Integrate with BridgeStatusModel.realTimeDelay
+- [ ] Implement MLModelConfiguration with computeUnits: .all for ANE support
+- [ ] Add real-time traffic data collection from Apple Maps API

+**Dependencies:** Phase 1 models and services foundation

+---

+### **Phase 3: Scoring & Matrix Computation** - **PLANNED**
+- [ ] Build matrix-based RouteScoringService
+- [ ] Use Accelerate or custom math functions for route scoring
+- [ ] Combine historical data with ML predictions
+- [ ] Implement route ranking algorithms

+**Dependencies:** Phase 2 Core ML integration

+---

+### **Phase 4: Advanced UI & Real-time Updates** - **PLANNED**
+- [ ] Bind views to models via Observation macros
+- [ ] Use @Bindable and withObservationTracking as needed
+- [ ] Implement real-time bridge status updates
+- [ ] Add sophisticated UI with maps and detailed views

+**Dependencies:** Phase 3 scoring system

+---

 ## Core Engineering Requirements Synopsis

-- [ ] Use Apple's Observation framework exclusively (`@Observable`, `withObservationTracking`)
+- [x] Use Apple's Observation framework exclusively (`@Observable`, `withObservationTracking`)
-- [ ] Fully leverage Apple macros (`@Observable`, `@ObservationIgnored`, etc.)
+- [x] Fully leverage Apple macros (`@Observable`, `@ObservationIgnored`, etc.)
-- [ ] Integrate non-real-time bridge opening data (Seattle Open Data API)
+- [x] Integrate non-real-time bridge opening data (Seattle Open Data API)
 - [ ] Integrate real-time slowdown data (from Apple Maps, processed via Core ML + ANE)
 - [ ] Perform inference on-device using Core ML + Neural Engine
-- [ ] Ensure strict modularity, favoring decomposition over co-located logic
+- [x] Ensure strict modularity, favoring decomposition over co-located logic
-- [ ] All updates to data must reactively update the UI
+- [x] All updates to data must reactively update the UI

 ## Observation-First SwiftData App Architecture: Engineering Standards & Checklist

 ### Observation Framework Compliance
-- [ ] All observable types use @Observable macro (never manual Observable conformance)
+- [x] All observable types use @Observable macro (never manual Observable conformance)
-- [ ] All views use @Bindable for state passed from models
+- [x] All views use @Bindable for state passed from models
 - [ ] Any derived view-specific state is wrapped in @ObservationIgnored to prevent redundant observation
 - [ ] withObservationTracking is used in performance-sensitive areas with custom onChange closures
-- [ ] No use of @StateObject, @ObservedObject, or Combine-based publishers
+- [x] No use of @StateObject, @ObservedObject, or Combine-based publishers
-- [ ] All app state is stored in @Observable types, not @State or @EnvironmentObject
+- [x] All app state is stored in @Observable types, not @State or @EnvironmentObject

 ### Apple Macro Usage
-- [ ] All models use @Observable macro instead of protocol conformance
+- [x] All models use @Observable macro instead of protocol conformance
 - [ ] Use @ObservationIgnored for non-reactive properties (e.g. timestamps, caches)
-- [ ] No Apple macro is used outside of its intended context (e.g. @ObservationTracked only used by system)
+- [x] No Apple macro is used outside of its intended context (e.g. @ObservationTracked only used by system)
-- [ ] No redundant manual observation registration (e.g., ObservationRegistrar) unless low-level tuning is necessary
+- [x] No redundant manual observation registration (e.g., ObservationRegistrar) unless low-level tuning is necessary

 ### Data Integration (Non-Real-Time)
-- [ ] Non-live data (Seattle Open Data API) is fetched asynchronously and decoded into @Observable models
+- [x] Non-live data (Seattle Open Data API) is fetched asynchronously and decoded into @Observable models
-- [ ] Bridge openings are pre-processed (e.g., grouped by time, bridge ID, or frequency buckets)
+- [x] Bridge openings are pre-processed (e.g., grouped by time, bridge ID, or frequency buckets)
-- [ ] Data ingestion logic is encapsulated in a dedicated, testable service (e.g., BridgeDataService)
+- [x] Data ingestion logic is encapsulated in a dedicated, testable service (e.g., BridgeDataService)
-- [ ] Models only expose data needed by the view — heavy computation or preprocessing is offloaded
+- [x] Models only expose data needed by the view — heavy computation or preprocessing is offloaded
-- [ ] HTTP requests and parsing do not occur in any view or model directly
+- [x] HTTP requests and parsing do not occur in any view or model directly

 ### Real-Time Data Integration + Core ML
 - [ ] Real-time traffic slowdowns are collected from Apple Maps API or similar endpoint